sradin96/Projects/README.md

 ## Perfume Store - Website

 Perfume Store - Website is a exam Project where i used Bootstrap and Angular to make a website.
 I designed the whole website with Bootstrap library and make all the functions with JavaScript.
-Login works thanks to Angular.
+Login/Register works with Angular.
 User needs to login/register first if he wants to order an item.